MicrosoftDocs/powerapps-docs/powerapps-docs/developer/data-platform/webapi/create-update-entity-definitions-using-web-api.md

 |`DisplayName`|Customer|
 |`Description`|Sample Customer Lookup Attribute|

 The example creates a customer lookup attribute, `new_CustomerId`, and adds it to the custom entity:  `new_bankaccount`.
-The response is a <xref href="Microsoft.Dynamics.CRM.CreateCustomerRelationshipsResponse?text=CreateCustomerRelationshipsResponse ComplexType">.
+The response is a [CreateCustomerRelationshipsResponse ComplexType"](xref:Microsoft.Dynamics.CRM.CreateCustomerRelationshipsResponse).

  **Request**